jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 Example quadtree of Denver:
 ![denver-quadtree](images/denver-quadtree.png)

-### Google S2
+### Option 5:Google S2
-Google S2 is a geometry library, which supports mapping 2D points on a 1D plane using hilbert curves.
-Objects close to each other on the 2D plane are close on the hilbert curve as well:
+Google S2 is a geometry library, which supports mapping 2D points on a 1D plane using Hilbert curves (Objects close to each other on the 2D plane are close on the hilbert curve as well and are close in the 1D space - search is more efficient in 1D space):
 ![hilbert-curve](images/hilbert-curbe.png)

 This library is great for geofencing, which supports covering arbitrary areas vs. confining yourself to specific quadrants.
+A geofence is a virtual perimeter for a real world geographic area.
+A geo fence could be dyanmically generated - as in a radius around a point location, or a geo fence can be predefined set of boundaries (such as school zones or neighborhood boundaries).
+Geofencing allows u sot define perimeters that surround the areas of interest and to send notifications to users who are out of the areas.
+This can provide richer functionalities than just returning nearby businesses.
 ![geofence-example](images/geofence-example.png)

 This functionality can be used to support more advanced use-cases than nearby businesses.

-Another benefit of Google S2 is its region cover algorithm, which enables us to define more granular precision levels, than those provided by geohashes.
+Another benefit of Google S2 is its Region Cover algorithm, which enables us to define more granular precision levels (min level, max level and max cells - cell sizes are flexible), than those provided by geohashes.

 ### Recommendation
 There is no perfect solution, different companies adopt different solutions: